dbca-wa/wastd/docs/business_analysts.rst

 * data collection
 * data entry
-* data QA and curation
+* data QA (proofreading and curation)
+* data query and export
 * data analysis
-* information consumer
+* knowledge inference and advice

 A person can occupy none, one or several roles.
 Each role has a different set of requirements and goals.